Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 [User Entity Behavior Analytics (UEBA)](https://techcommunity.microsoft.com/t5/azure-sentinel/guided-ueba-investigation-scenarios-to-empower-your-soc/ba-p/1857100) allows investigation of entities (such as user or devices) and their behavior based on Azure Sentinel data.

-- Onboarded data sources and their raw data will be analyzed by the UEBA Engine in Azure Sentinel to find anomalies.
+- Onboarded data sources and their raw data will be analyzed by the "UEBA Engine" in Azure Sentinel to find anomalies.
-- User information will be synchronized from Azure AD to enrich user profiles in the UEBA entity pages.
+- User information will be synchronized from "Azure AD" to enrich user profiles in the UEBA entity pages.
 - Details on the architecture and engine to [identify advanced threats with this feature](https://docs.microsoft.com/en-us/azure/sentinel/identify-threats-with-entity-behavior-analytics) are documented by Microsoft.

 UEBA can be [enabled](https://docs.microsoft.com/en-us/azure/sentinel/enable-entity-behavior-analytics) from the "Entity behavior" blade in Azure Sentinel.
-Selection of data sources that will be used by UEBA can be also configured there as well and includes Azure AD (Audit / Sign-in logs), Azure Activity and Security Events (Alerts from all connected Microsoft Security products).
+Selection of data sources (used by UEBA) can be also configured in this blade and includes "Azure AD" (Audit / Sign-in logs), "Azure Activity" and "Security Events" (from all connected Microsoft Security products).

-Enriched events from the UEBA engine will be stored in the "[BehaviorAnalytics](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/behavioranalytics)" table and you are able to read them as (raw) entries [by using KQL queries](https://docs.microsoft.com/en-us/azure/sentinel/identify-threats-with-entity-behavior-analytics#querying-behavior-analytics-data).
-Microsoft is also using this table to visualize UEBA results in the workbook template "[User And Entity Behavior Analytics](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/UserEntityBehaviorAnalytics.json)".
+Enriched events from the "UEBA engine" will be stored in the "[BehaviorAnalytics](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/behavioranalytics)" table and readable as (raw) entries [by using KQL queries](https://docs.microsoft.com/en-us/azure/sentinel/identify-threats-with-entity-behavior-analytics#querying-behavior-analytics-data).
+Microsoft is also using this table to visualize "UEBA results" in the workbook template "[User And Entity Behavior Analytics](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/UserEntityBehaviorAnalytics.json)".
 The founded anomalies will be scored with "Investigation Priority Score" and mapped to the MITRE ATT&CK framework.

 Analytics from UEBA based on accounts, IP addresses and hosts entities can be displayed in the "Entity behavior" blade.